Applications Now Being Accepted

 About the Program

-The Alliance Ambassador Program aims to provide individuals working in or with the social service workforce the opportunity become a leader, inform strategy and influence policy at the local, national and regional level in support of social service workforce strengthening efforts.
-Ambassadors will also play a leading role in growing awareness and interest in the work of the Global Social Service Workforce Alliance to plan, develop and support the social service workforce.
+Launched in September 2016, the Ambassador Program aims to provide individuals working in or with the social service workforce opportunities to develop leadership skills, inform strategy and influence policy at the local, national and regional level in support of social service workforce strengthening efforts.
+Through this voluntary program, Ambassadors will also play a leading role in growing awareness and interest in the work of the Global Social Service Workforce Alliance to plan, develop and support the social service workforce.
+More details are provided in the Ambassador Roles and Responsibilities document.
 Selection as an Ambassador is meant to be a rewarding experience that will further develop knowledge and relationships throughout the social service sector.

 2016 - 2018 Alliance Ambassadors